comp-physics/RBC3D/README.md

 ### Installation

-To install on PACE Phoenix, you can salloc a node and then run:
+To install on PACE Phoenix, you need to salloc a node (because default PETSc configure options use srun) and then run:

 ```shell
 bash rbc.sh install-with-mkl